RWE (RWE) PT Set at €24.60 by Jefferies Financial Group

-Jefferies Financial Group set a €24.60 ($28.60) price objective on RWE (FRA:RWE) in a report released on Thursday morning.
-The brokerage currently has a buy rating on the stock.
+RWE (FRA:RWE) has been given a €24.60 ($28.60) price target by investment analysts at Jefferies Financial Group in a research report issued on Wednesday.
+The brokerage currently has a “buy” rating on the stock.
+Jefferies Financial Group’s target price suggests a potential upside of 31.45% from the stock’s previous close.

 RWE Company Profile